Convert Images using Python Image Processing Library

 Converting dicom images

-It is easy to export images with Aspose.Imaging for Java API.
-All you need is an object of the appropriate class from imageoptions package.
-By using these classes, you can easily export any image created, edited or simply loaded with Aspose.Imaging for Java to any supported format.
+It is easy to export images with Aspose.Imaging for Python via .NET API.
+All you need is an object of the appropriate class from ImageOptions namespace.
+By using these classes, you can easily export any image created, edited or simply loaded with Aspose.Imaging for Python via .NET to any supported format.
 Below is an example that demonstrates this simple procedure.
 In the example, a GIF image is loaded by passing the file path as a parameter to the load method.
 It is then exported to various image formats using the save method.
-The examples here show how to load a GIF and save it to BMP, JPEG, PNG and finally TIFF using Aspose.Imaging for Java.
+The examples here show how to load a GIF and save it to BMP, JPEG, PNG and finally TIFF using Aspose.Imaging for Python via .NET with Python.

 Convert compressed vector formats